joshabraham04/PoundPennyAnalytics/poundpenny/README.md

     If you do not have RouterDOM installed use:
     ### 'npm install react-router-dom

+    If you do not have slick for the carousel
+    ### npm install react-slick
+    ### npm install slick-carousel

 ## Available Scripts

 In the project directory, you can run: